-Without question, I find the column view of OS X’s Finder the easiest to work in.
+Without question, I find the column view of the macOS Finder the easiest to work in.
 One of my few complaints with column view is that I spend a lot of time resizing columns so that I can view full file names etc. This quick tip will show you how to resize columns in a snap.

-- Double-click the small double-line icon (||) at the bottom of each separator.
+- Double-click the small double-line icon (||) at the bottom of each separator (see screenshot below).

-- And Finder will automagically adjust the column to the perfect width for the longest file name.
+- And Finder will “automagically” adjust the column to the perfect width for the longest file name.